Actindo-AG/Documentation/Channels/Integration/03_ConfigureLogging.md

 # Configure the logging settings

-Configure in the logging settings the log levels of messages to be stored and their retention time.
+Configure in the logging settings the log levels for the messages to be stored and their retention time.

 ## Define the minimum log level